As an Amazon Associate I earn from qualifying purchases.

 Lifting weights or just taking a short brisk walk can do wonders.
 No one said you had to sign up for the gym.
 There are a lot of exercise videos you can watch on youtube.
 When exercising, you can even include your kids in those exercises to make it fun.

-Learn a new hobby or restart an old one that you having been meaning to come back to.
+Learn a new hobby or restart an old one that you have meant to come back to.

 You probably thought coloring was just for kids.
-Coloring helps reduces stress and anxiety making it an excellent self-care activity for moms.
+Coloring helps reduces stress and anxiety, making it a great self-care activity for moms.
 There are adult coloring books that are great to do in your downtime to get your creativity flowing.
 You can also include your kids in these activities, or you can do some coloring when you need a “me time.”

 Cooking and Baking